kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

   more than one default is specified, the admission plugin forbids the creation of all PVCs.
 * If the admission plugin is turned off, there is no notion of a default StorageClass.
-All PVCs that have no `storageClassName` can be bound only to PVs that have no class.
-In this case, the PVCs that have no `storageClassName` are treated the same way as PVCs that have their `storageClassName` set to `""`.
+All PVCs that have `storageClassName` set to `""` can be bound only to PVs that have `storageClassName` also set to `""`.
+  However, PVCs with missing `storageClassName` can be updated later once default StorageClass becomes available.
+If the PVC gets updated it will no longer bind to PVs that have `storageClassName` also set to `""`.

+See [retroactive default StorageClass assignment](#retroactive-default-storageclass-assignment) for more details.

 Depending on installation method, a default StorageClass may be deployed to a Kubernetes cluster by addon manager during installation.